 1. Choose investment type

-There are lots of ways to invest in the Hang Seng Index, and so your first decision will be which option you want to go for.
+There are lots of ways to own a piece of an index, and so your first decision will be which option you want to go for.
 The key is being inspired by all of those choices, rather than intimidated by them.
 To narrow down your investment type choices, consider factors such as the relative size of transaction fees for each approach, as well as the level of customer service that you want when investing.

-Here are quick summaries of some of the most popular ways to invest in the Hang Seng Index:
+Here are quick summaries of some of the most popular:

 An ETF (exchange-traded fund) is an investment fund that can be traded on a stock exchange in a manner similar to an individual stock.
 You can trade ETFs any time during regular stock market hours.
 A Hang Seng ETFs usually include numerous different assets at once, such as stocks, bonds, commodities, and can also be structured to track an index such as the Hang Seng Index.
-An ETF can be a smart, low-fee way to invest in the Hang Seng Index, since you become invested in a diversified portfolio of 50 blue-chip stocks, and still maintain the ability to trade your investment on an exchange.
+An ETF can be a smart, low-fee way to invest, as it gives you a diversified portfolio of 50 blue-chip stocks, and still maintain the ability to trade your investment on an exchange.
 Just remember to avoid buying stock index ETFs during a bear market.

 If there’s a downside to a Hang Seng ETF, it’s this: when you buy a large batch of stocks such as the Hang Seng Index, you’re holding both the best- and worst-performing stocks within that group of 50.
 More selective investors might thus choose the next investment method on our list instead.